7th Time Loop: Light novel

 Written by Touko Amekawa, the series began publication on the novel posting website Shōsetsuka ni Narō on February 7, 2020.
 The series was later acquired by Overlap, who began publishing the series in print with illustrations by Wan Hachipisu on October 25, 2020.
-As of November 2021, four volumes have been released.
+As of June 2025, six volumes and a short story collection have been released.

 In October 2021, Seven Seas Entertainment announced that they licensed the series for English publication.

-Volume list
+In October 2025, Seven Seas announced that they had also licensed the short story collection.

+Volumes

 Manga

 A manga adaptation, illustrated by Hinoki Kino, began serialization on the Comic Gardo website on December 5, 2020.
-As of June 2022, the series' individual chapters have been collected into three tankōbon volumes.
+As of October 2024, the series' individual chapters have been collected into seven tankōbon volumes.

 In December 2021, Seven Seas Entertainment announced that they licensed the manga for English publication.

-Volume list
+Volumes

+Anime

+An anime television series adaptation was announced on August 18, 2023.
+It will be produced by Studio Kai and Hornets and directed by Kazuya Iwata, with scripts written by Touko Machida, character designs handled by Kenichi Ōnuki, and music composed by Satoshi Hōno and Ryūnosuke Kasai.
+The series aired from January 7 to March 24, 2024, on AT-X and other networks.
+The opening theme song is "Another Birthday", performed by Shun'ichi Toki, while the ending theme song is "Kienai" (消えない), performed by The Binary.
+Crunchyroll licensed the series.
+Muse Communication licensed the series in South and Southeast Asia.

+Episodes

 Reception

 Rebecca Silverman from Anime News Network praised the heroine, artwork, and the story, calling it unique.

 Naoki Harada, an editor for Comic Gardo, picked the manga as his favorite manga from 2021.

-The series has 500,000 copies in circulation between its digital and print releases.
+By February 2024, the series had over 1 million copies in circulation.